15 Simple Ways to Clean Up Your Diet to Feel Good and Lose Weight

 Try a fruit and veggie box service

 Boost the variety of foods in your diet by signing up for a fruit and vegetable box service.
+(What’s more, it eliminate your need to buy lunch every day, which can help you save money.)
 You may end up occasionally getting produce you have no idea what to do with, but the Internet is your friend when you need to learn how to cook something.
 You just might discover a new favourite.

 Add less dressing